flkou/starter-hugo-research-group/content/post/qualitative-analysis/index.md

 * The spectrum from descriptive (exploratory) to interpretative (interrogative, theorized)
 * Thematic analysis (TA, 主題分析)

-  * Theme: a central organizing concept
+  * Theme: a "patterned" response or meaning

-    * different from a "feature":
+    * different from a "feature"
+    * not about quantity, e.g., frequency of sth coming up
   * Only provides method for analysis, without prescribing methods of data collection or ontological framework.
   * Seeks to identify "themes" across a dataset.
   * Varieties: